Combatd/ruby_polytreenode/README.md

 # Ruby PolyTree Nodes Project

+[Deployed Repl.it Project]
+Type "rspec" in the console to see if it passes the tests!

 ## Learning Goals
 * Know how to implement a polytree using polytree nodes
 * Know how to implement BFS and DFS for your polytree*